jncraton/operating-systems-cpsc4420/lectures/05-c-files.md

 - Resource for storing data
 - Typically stored on persistent media (HDD, SSD, etc)
-- Group together and organized as a file system
+- Grouped together and organized as a file system

 Organization
 ------------